 Yet, in our debrief afterwards we concluded that the simple message of joy and happiness found in the One who loves us was worth showing despite the coldness.

 And for those who did take part, well it was worth our effort in connecting something of the message of good news with those who lingered long enough to experience our attempts to show it.

 To be honest even if no-one humored us or took part in our wacky Sunday morning activities I was chuffed even before we started.
-My son Seth who is 10 joined me and was so excited to help and show something of the message.
+My son who is 10 joined me and was so excited to help and show something of the message.
 His job was to patiently help children to the treasure in the golden chest in the middle of the maze.
 ‘Oh, it’s just a mirror….’
 Some children said.
-I heard Seth say, ‘Look again and you will see treasure, someone who God loves very much.’
+I heard my son say, ‘Look again and you will see treasure, someone who God loves very much.’